TomHodson/tomhodson.github.com/_posts/2023-09-10-miniflux-and-rsshub.md

 Ok so to fix this I came upon [RSSHub](https://docs.rsshub.app/en/) which is a kind of RSS proxy, it parses sites that don't have RSS feeds and generates them for you.
 I saw that this has pupeteer support so I'm hopping that I can use it to bypass the anti-crawler tactics science.org is using.

 Anyway, for how here is a docker-compose.yml for both miniflux and RSSHub.
 What took me a while to figure out is that docker containers live in their own special network.
 So to subscribe to a selfhosted RSSHub feed you need to put something like "http://rsshub:1200/" where rsshub is the key to the image in the yaml file below.

+EDIT: I got it to work using puppeteer!
+For now the code is in a [branch](https://github.com/TomHodson/RSSHub/tree/science_blogs) for which I'll do a proper PR soon.

 ```
 version: '3'